vrbait1107/EVENT_BRANDING_APPLICATION/CONTRIBUTING.md

 1. Fork the repo and create your branch from `master`.
 2. If you've added code or changed code that should be tested.
-3. If you've changed something or added something, update the documentation in Readme.md as required.
+3. If you've changed something or added something, update the documentation in Readme.md.
 4. Issue that pull request!

 ## Any contributions you make will be under the MIT Software License